14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-second-day.md

 She also shared the questions and challenges - that often took them outside of their comfort zone - that her small studio faced with time.

-> A feeling of quality of our work is the amount of time we are willing to expend on it but also the fact that we are willing to take chances while doing it.
+> "A feeling of quality of our work is the amount of time we are willing to expend on it but also the fact that we are willing to take chances while doing it."

 Very honest and interesting to see the process and thoughts behind each presented project.